PennyLaneAI/qml/demonstrations_metadata.md

 ## Properties

-The table below gives details about the fields in the metadata JSON file.
+The table below gives details about the fields in the metadata JSON file for version 0.1.0.

 | Name | Is Required | Value Type | Description |
 |---|---|---|---|